namrathaBuilds/-RD-INFRO-TECHNOLOGY-/README.md

 * Flask
 * Streamlit
 ## Repository Purpose
-This repository will be regularly updated with internship tasks, project work, documentation, and learning resources throughout the internship duration.
+This repository will be updated throughout the internship with tasks, project work, documentation, and learning resources outcomes.
 ## Author
 Namratha P V V

 BTech CSE (Artificial Intelligence)